bobucho/training/source/sections/self-study-and-quiz/technical-security.md

 # Technical Security

-This set of questions will help you guage your understanding of the technical security requirements under HIPAA and the Catalyze policies in place to meet them.
+This set of questions will help you guage your understanding of the technical security requirements under HIPAA and the Fibroblast policies in place to meet them.

 ---